 -

 I have a very special bond with my father.
 He has been one of my greatest sources of wisdom.
 The vibrant colors in my personality are shades borrowed from his light.
 My dad, Den, was raised in Vietnam by my grandmother who became a single mother after the Vietnam War.
 After the fall of Saigon, they were forced to relocate back to the rural countryside.
 Throughout his childhood and early adulthood in Vietnam, he faced significant financial disadvantages as a direct result of economic depreciation post-Vietnam War.
 My dad shared a story with me about a time when his classmates would bully and tease him because of the darkness of his skin.
 They would make racial epithets as they followed him home after school.
-By the age of 12, he started working as a laborer and farmer among other side jobs he could fulfill to take care of my grandmother.
-She passed away from Alzheimer's disease.
+By the age of 12, he started working as a laborer and farmer among other side jobs he could fulfill to take care of my grandmother until she passed away from Alzheimer's disease.

 My dad has been a clear example of dedication, hard work, and perseverance.
 Every day I am grateful for the sacrifices he’s made to ensure my family’s quality of life was enriched with love, security, and affection.
 My dad’s extraordinary story is my biggest inspiration.
 I hope to be a beacon of strength for him to address the trauma and oppression we have faced in our past, and continue a path towards healing.